-Staff of Charleston Fossil Adventures, LLC
+Staff of Charleston Fossil Adventures

 The silversmith behind CFA's fossil fine art jewelry line "MORPHOLOGIE" is Tracy Burlison.
-Tracy started out with polymer clay jewelry in 2000, and later transitioned to the torch-wielding art of silversmithing in 2007 after taking a few private lessons.
+Tracy started out working with polymer clay jewelry in 2000, later transitioning to the torch-wielding art of silversmithing in 2007 after taking private lessons.
 Her previous work sold in the Columbia Museum of Art in Columbia, SC.
 After a short hiatus, she resumed her metal work in 2018 after a chance conversation with Ashby on Folly Beach, and thus, MORPHOLOGIE was born!
 Tracy's favorite fossils include a horse tooth that was "playing in the waves" at Folly, a near complete capybara molar, and a piece of bone chewed by a rodent prior to fossilization!